 On internal saboteurs, is it standard procedure that a government auditor should leak an incomplete audit report to the media before it’s finalized and submitted to the relevant department?
 Is it normal that sworn affidavits should reach the press before they reach the courts?
 I don’t think so.

-Have you forgotten how PS Mangiti presented to a false report to parliement, leaked to the media only to withdraw it later?
-The damage had been done and the Public Court had believed that a single pen cost 8000/- in Kenya.
-What about Agnes Odhiambo (Controller of Budget) who senssentionaly claimed that 53bn of the Eurobond Loan can’t be accounted for, only for her to say she was wrong.
-But not before the media had their chance to amplify the error as an evidence that Eurobond was lost.
+Have you forgotten how PS Mangiti presented to a false report to parliamentary committee (which leaked it to the media) only to withdraw it later?
+The damage had been done and the Public Court had believed that a single pen costs 8000/- in Kenya.
+What about Agnes Odhiambo (Controller of Budget) who sensationally claimed that 53bn of the Eurobond Loan couldn’t be accounted for only for her to say she was wrong?
+Knowing too well the media had had their chance to amplify the error as an evidence that Eurobond was lost.

 Speaking of Eurobond, the original claim was that the money never reached Kenya.
-Then it changed to some money reached Kenya.
-Then they said all the money reached Kenya but can’t be accounted for.
-Now the Auditor General allegedly said the money was lost.
+Then it changed to some money reached Kenya before they said all the money reached Kenya but couldn’t be accounted for.
 You get the feeling that people are out to create scandals at whatever cost.

 As long as we politicize the war on corruption, we’ll always be matching backwards.
-As long as the media is interest in the ‘story’ and not the facts…the war on graft will always be a mirage.
+As long as the media is interested in the ‘story’ and not the facts…the war on graft will always be a mirage.
 Unless we change tact, we’ll always be doomed.
 See why we have failed in the war against graft to get the whole picture.
 Understanding our past failures is important because ‘those who don’t study history are condemned to repeat it‘.
-Let’s engage via the comment box, shall we?